mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 But Pomri was not one to celebrate before it was due.
 She asked him, "Laen, who is that maman?", and he replied with an undulating "wOOooOOoo", a sound of sorrow, not of fear.
 I took a look at the pendant that was tied up in his chin fur and felt for its telltale shapes and edges.
 It felt familiar in my fingers, much like Kipnu's did upon my own neck.

-"Whoever thi is," I said to Pomri, "Thi knows Melna."
+"Whoever thi is," I said, "Thi knows Melna."

 "Then I bet that other saffa is Boon," she said.

 After a pause, she called us to action again.
 "Come, let's get out of this cove."

 We followed Laen out onto beach where the light seemed brighter than before, a trick of the eyes.
 The smell of soot and ash hung on the air, a harbinger of the dark cloud that towered over Heiko.
 High above, it lofted into the coldwinds and hotwinds, spreading both toward and away from Ara.
 Perhaps bits of it lifted into stellar space, reaching out for Liffa.
-But from where we stood, at that impercetable edge between dark and light, life and death, we were well inside of it.
+But there we stood, at that imperceptable edge between dark and light, life and death, and we were in it.

-Our feet took us to the traveling path and we soon reached the 1 lao'ka marking rock with dust in the air, hanging invisible to the eyes, but heavy to the nose.
-Laen had begun to sneeze a bit himself.
-I looked back at him, lying in a circle at the edge of the path, trying to find warmth in the thin light.
+Our feet took us to the traveling path and we soon reached the 1 lao'ka marking rock where we got our bearings.
+While Pomri and I looked for tracks, Laen had chosen a spot at the edge of the path, trying to find warmth in the thin light.
+He had begun to sneeze a bit and I looked back toward him, concerned.

-"Cover your nose and mouth," she told me, holding a shawl.
+"Cover your face," she told me, holding a shawl.
+I wrapped the shawl over myself and waited for her to do the same with a piece of fabric ripped from her coat.
+I couldn't help but look at Laen again.

 "I don't have anything that could protect him," Pomri explained, "He'll have to stay here."